Sebdar/pi-pid/readme.md

 ## Abstract

 The PiPid project is a C++ framework / GUI app to control physical processes.
-As this is a personnal project, it is more focused for a specific usage (video coming as soon as it is working ;) ).
+As this is a personnal project, it is more focused for a specific usage, a propeller attached to a rotating arm, see [here](https://youtu.be/z_rbFFGTliI) for an example video.

 ## Requirements & Installation